MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 Design Studio, Release 1.6 SP0 or higher

 SAP BW, UNX or HANA as DataSources with a type of address data, which can then be mapped by Google’s geocoder API (e.g. Rheinauhafen 15, Cologne) or represent lat-long values right away.
-Alternatively you could also use my custom data source providing test data for a quick hands-on.. https://github.com/MartinPankraz/DesignStudioSDK-Components/blob/master/DesignStudioSDKComponentsPack_14.zip
+Alternatively you could also use my custom data source providing test data for a quick hands-on.

+https://github.com/MartinPankraz/DesignStudioSDK-Components/blob/master/DesignStudioSDKComponentsPack_14.zip

 NetWeaver or BO sever platform to deploy the extensions for production purposes (local mode works out of the box)